nguyengiabach1201/Iris/README.md

 You are a ${role}!!!
 ```

+***Notes:*** When you name a variable, don't use space or any special characters, otherwise the game will cause errors!!!

 **2. If statements**
 Iris supports various features, including if statements.
 If statements, which are like variables, can be integrated with Javascript!